 How California’s “Stay at Home” Order affects Babysitters and Nannies

 On March 19th, Governor Newsom issued a “Stay at Home” Executive Order.
 This mandate states that all nannies and babysitters can only report to work if your household has an essential worker.
-Essential workers include those working in healthcare, pharmacy, grocery, bank, laundromat, law enforcement, fire department, utilities, etc. Click here for complete list of essential workers.
+Essential workers include those working in healthcare, pharmacy, grocery, bank, laundromat, law enforcement, fire department, utilities, etc. Click here for a complete list of essential workers.

 How the Families First Coronavirus Response Act (FFCRA) affect Babysitters and Nannies